Strathclyde is well-recognised for its global outlook and the diverse, international make up of our student and staff communities.

-The Scottish Government has now confirmed it will extend its guarantee around free tuition for EU undergraduate students joining Strathclyde in the 2017/18 academic year.
+The Scottish Government has confirmed it will extend its guarantee around free tuition for EU undergraduate students joining Strathclyde in the 2017/18 and 2018/19 academic years.

 This will apply to students for the duration of their studies.
-If you’re thinking of applying for 2017/18 entry, please apply in the usual way.
+If you’re thinking of applying for 2017 or 2018 entry, please apply in the usual way.

 This advice is the same for students with dual nationality, ie domiciled outside the EU but holding an EU passport.

-EU postgraduate students joining Strathclyde in the 2017/18 academic year will continue to be admitted as Scottish/EU fee status students.
+EU postgraduate students joining Strathclyde in the 2017/18 and 2018/19 academic years will continue to be admitted as Scottish/EU fee status students.

-If you’re thinking of applying for 2017 entry, please apply in the usual way.
+If you’re thinking of applying for 2017 or 2018 entry, please apply in the usual way.

 Future changes to tuition fees for EU undergraduates & postgraduates